Best Free Json Validator

 Step 1: Paste or Type JSON: Drop your JSON code into the input box.
 You’ll see the line numbers update automatically.

 Step 2: Click “Validate JSON”: Tap the blue Validate JSON button.
-It will check the format and let you know if everything’s good or not.
+It will check the format and let you know whether everything’s good.

 Step3: See the Result: You’ll either get:

-• ✅ “Valid JSON” (green)
+• “Valid JSON” (green)

-• ❌ “Invalid JSON: [error message with line hint]” (red)
+• “Invalid JSON: [error message with line hint]” (red)

 Step 4 (Optional): Toggle Debug Mode: Click “Toggle Line Debug” to view your JSON broken down line by line, numbered clearly.